-Assessment of the site soil and groundwater from surface to about 20 feet below ground surface This costing estimation considered ONLY 1 COC from each of the submitted samples X an average of \$50.00 per sample.
+Assessment of the site soil and groundwater from surface to about 20 feet below ground surface

+This costing estimation considered ONLY 1 COC from each of the submitted samples X an average of \$50.00 per sample.
 Some samples will cost more; some will cost less.
 All costs are estimations.

-Developing the SAP, QAPP, Workplan Mobilization costs Reporting and Deliverables costs Direct Push rig, sampling and delivery to the lab Using a grid developed specifically for each COC, sampling 104 acres to 20 feet depth.
-Approximately 2,550 borings Sampling every 3 feet = 6 samples per boring (the sampling interval will vary) The bottom sample will be water or wet soil. \$100,000.00 \$20,000.00 \$300,000.00 \$150,000.00 A temporary monitoring will be established in some borings at additional cost Estimating cost for only one contaminate per boring from each sampling interval.
+Developing the SAP, QAPP, Workplan

+Mobilization costs

+Reporting and Deliverables costs

+Direct Push rig, sampling and delivery to the lab

+Using a grid developed specifically for each COC, sampling 104 acres to 20 feet depth.

+Approximately 2,550 borings

+Sampling every 3 feet = 6 samples per boring (the sampling interval will vary)

+The bottom sample will be water or wet soil.

+A temporary monitoring will be established in some borings at additional cost per COC

+Estimating cost for only one contaminate per boring from each sampling interval.

 In reality there will be four to eight (or more) COCs sampled for from EACH soil/water sample submitted to the lab.

-This 765K cost has the potential to increase dramatically as shown below. \$765,000.00 per COC Based on where the manufacturing activities occurred at the site not all COCs will be sampled for in every boring.
-But if: 2 contaminates sampled for in each of the soil samples the cost = \$1,530,000.00 3 contaminates sampled for in each of the soil samples the cost = \$2,295,000.00 4 contaminates sampled for in each of the soil samples the cost = \$3,060,000.00 Data validation and evaluation matrix input cost \$50,000.00 Demobilization \$20,000.00 Not Included: overage percent contingencies Estimated Cost to delineate ONE contaminate in the 104 acre portion of the site \$2,178,330.00
+This 765K cost has the potential to increase dramatically as shown below.

+Based on where the manufacturing activities occurred at the site not all COCs will be sampled for in every boring.
+But if:

-EXPENDITURE PLAN - NFPI assessment & remediation Project Page 2 of 3
+2 contaminates sampled for in each of the soil samples the cost = \$1,530,000.00

+3 contaminates sampled for in each of the soil samples the cost = \$2,295,000.00

+4 contaminates sampled for in each of the soil samples the cost = \$3,060,000.00

+Data validation and evaluation matrix input cost

+Demobilization

+Not Included: overage percent contingencies

+Estimated Cost to delineate ONE contaminate in the 104 acre portion of the site

-NFPI Investigation and Cleanup Approximate (Very Approximate) Costs ate) Costs NFPI Fenced-in 104 acres AVERAGE \$ sampling and Cleanup: Based on the acreages of the COC and hoping that the presence of asbestos is not ubiquitous: would be a starting point for these 104 acres. \$200 million \$200 million NFPI Open Dump Sampling and Cleanup: Based on what other cleanup costs at sites with similar objectives have cost: all 162 acres: \$300 - \$600 million \$450 million Black Creek : Ongoing Public Health Threat Emergency Streambank Stabilization to prevent further erosion of the dump, Sampling and Cleanup: Includes streambank and watercourse sediments including sediments behind the Diversion Dam, the Diversion Channel, and the Small Tributary that has eroded a channel through the dump \$1 - 5 million \$3 million Red Lake: SedIments and Lake Water Sampling and Cleanup: Possibly another mercury-in-fish study \$1 - \$5 million \$3 million The Wash Below Red Lake Sampling and Cleanup: For an Undetermined Length and the Ditch Leading to It from NFPI \$1 - \$5 million \$3 million The former NTUA Sewer Lagoons Sampling and Cleanup: And the location where excavated lagoon sludge was dumped.
-NTUA may or may not have a dosure report that Includes relevant sampling \$100,000 - \$500,000 \$250 thousand The Benzene in the Soil of the DEAP Charter School Sampling and Cleanup: Based on findings, may need sampling and cleanup of other land adjacent to the site \$500,000 - \$1 million \$1 million • \$660,250,000.00 -
+NFPI Investigation and Cleanup Approximate (Very Approximate) Costs COC and hoping that the presence of asbestos is not ubiquitous: \$200 m\$ \$300 - \$600 m\$ Black Creek : Ongoing Public Health Threat Emergency Streambank Stabilization to prevent further erosion of the dump, Sampling and Cleanup: Includes streambank and watercourse sediments including sediments behind the Diversion Dam, the Diversion Channel, and the Small Tributary that has eroded a channel through the dump Ditch Leading to It from NFPI The former NTUA Sewer Lagoons Sampling and Cleanup: Sampling and Cleanup: And the location where excavated lagoon sludge was dumped.
+NTUA may or may not have a closure report that includes relevant sampling harter School and cleanup of other land adjacent to the site